-It’s also important to understand that in any type of construction project, cost overruns and delays are unavoidable.
+It’s also important to understand that in any type of new construction homes baton rouge project, cost overruns and delays are unavoidable.
 In Louisiana, we are lucky to have more days of sunshine than storm, but significant weather delays can occur.
 These can also compromise the supply chain, increasing materials costs.
 Allocating a 10% buffer in your budget for delays and overruns is a good rule of thumb.

 That said, building a new home is an exciting process!
 You get to have the custom home you have always wanted, watching it take shape over time.
 Enjoy the ride as much as possible with a contractor who shares your excitement.

 How long does it take to build a home?